SaidXIX/Gentor-Streamline-Your-Project-Management-with-Eye-Catching-PERT-Charts/README.md

 ![Pert](pertchart.png)

-## About GentorFlow
+## About Gentor

-GentorFlow is a project management tool designed to streamline your workflow and help you create beautiful and informative PERT charts.
+Gentor is a project management tool designed to streamline your workflow and help you create beautiful and informative PERT charts.
 It was developed by a team of experienced project managers and software developers who understand the importance of visualizing project data in a clear and concise way.

 ## Credits
 This Web Application was developed by [Said Bouziani]